 In any case, pilots can see those marked with the scope and this allows them to strike precisely.
 Furthermore, if you have a bomber in your squad, consider joining them as a gunner.
 Bombers cannot evade fighters at all.
 They are reliant on tail gunners and allied fighters to stay alive.
 If you are piloting a fighter, your number one priority is to keep other fighters off the bombers.
 Everything else is secondary.
 The “go down with the ship rule” does not apply to aircraft.
 Enemies aren’t going to be able to hijack your burning pile of wreckage so feel free to bail.

 However, under no circumstances should you use a plane as a taxi, where you spawn in one, fly over a point and just bail out with no intention of actually using the plane.
 Forget the hate, if you do this, throw out your game systems and find a new hobby.

 Take cover, sprint between cover, check corners and stay aware.
 The time to kill in this game is pretty low.
-If you get caught mid-sprint or in the open, you are dead and in the respawn screen.
+If you get caught mid-sprint or in the open, you are dead and looking at the respawn screen.
 You will get more kills by taking your time than sprinting to your own death with every life, getting a random kill here or there.
-Keep an eye on your minimap for nearby enemies and always look for opportunities.
+Keep an eye on your mini-map for nearby enemies and always look for opportunities.